NBA Trade Rumors: Could Chicago Bulls Trade For Brandon Knight To Bolster Lineup?

 When put into the right situations both Portis and Grant can be productive.
 It is all about the opportunity to contribute for them.
 Portis had been given some minutes during Nikola Mirotic’s slump and he did well.
 As for Grant, he is the biggest beneficiary from Rondo’s decline in minutes.

-Grant needs to improve his decision making, but he is showing flashes of being a poor man’s Brandon Knight.
+Grant needs to improve his decision-making but he is showing flashes of being a poor man’s Brandon Knight.
 Throwing in a second round pick as a sweetener could get a deal done.

 If the Chicago Bulls were successful in adding Brandon Knight, he would instantly be inserted as the starter or the first player off the bench.
 Ball movement will still be an issue for the Bulls, but it eliminates the possibility of them playing four on five on the offensive side of the ball.